bokkypoobah/DaoCasinoTokenSaleContractAudit/README.md

 ## Due Diligence
 As always, potential participants in any crowdsale are encouraged to perform their due diligence on the business proposition before funding the crowdsale.

-Potential participants are also encouraged to only send their funds to the official crowdsale Ethereum address, as scammers have been publishing phishing address in the Slacks, Subreddits, Twitter and other communication channels.
+Potential participants are also encouraged to only send their funds to the official crowdsale Ethereum address, published on Dao.Casino's official communication channel.

+Scammers have been publishing phishing address in the forums, twitter and other communication channels, and some go as far as duplicating crowdsale websites.

 Potential participants should also confirm that the verified source code on EtherScan.io for the published crowdsale address matches the audited source code audited, and that the deployment parameters are correctly set, including the constant parameters.

-Potential participants should note that there is no minimum funding goal in this crowdsale.
+Potential participants should note that there is no minimum funding goal in this crowdsale and there is no refunds.
+Dao.Casino have stated that they will enforce the vesting of tokens internally, but will communicate this decision to potential participants.

 <br />